leobellap/topic_modelling_research/README.md

 - SentenceTransformers: to create text embeddings
 - BERTopic: to reduce dimensions, cluster and extract topics from the data
 - SQLite: to store the results

+## CI-CD with GitHub Actions :package:

+- Linting with Ruff on Push
+- Updating the web version of the research notebook on Push